Krystra/ZenPub/README.md

+# General Informations
+This bundle is a port of my scripts from other platforms.
+There will be some bugs / problems so please try in a bot game before go ranked.

+I will not write every feature of each champion, every champ in this bundle has written to get maximum performance / features for each champion.

+There are some fps drops currently in clear mods.
+I will optimize the code once all the champions added the bundle.

+Have fun and feel free to give feedbacks.

 # Supported Champion List
 Mid Champions : Cassiopeia, Annie, Xerath , Lissandra, Diana , Orianna, Leblanc, Jungle Champions : Leesin